Carissella/PWA-Text-Editor/README.md

 ## Description

-This is a text editor program that runs in a web browser and does meet the requirements for being a Progressive Web App which can also be considered a PWA.
+This is a text editor program that runs in a web browser and meets the requirements for being a Progressive Web App which can also be considered a PWA.
 As a PWA, the program is able to functionin offline and does have data persistence strategies as a fallback in the case a browser doesn't support a certain strategy.

 ## Dependencies